 Beckenbauer's defining badge is SWEEPER — his reinvention of the libero role from defensive anchor to ball-playing, attacking organiser changed how the position was understood at every level of the game.
 His LEADER badge sits alongside it: he remains one of only three men to have won the World Cup as both captain and manager.
 READING completes the picture of a defender who seemed to anticipate situations rather than react to them.

-The Brazilian Genius: Ronaldo, Ronaldinho, and Garrincha
+The Brazilian Genius: Ronaldo, Ronaldinho, Garrincha, and Jairzinho

 Messi and Ronaldo have won a combined 13 Ballon d'Or awards between them — more than the next ten winners combined.
 Their shared era produced the most sustained head-to-head excellence the sport has ever witnessed."The argument will never end.
 That is the point."